-Be aware that exposure to loud noises can cause hearing impairment or loss.
+Be aware that exposure to loud noises can cause hearing impairment.
 Wear suitable hearing protection devices such as earmuffs or earplugs to help protect against loud noises.

-• Provide a first aid kit in case of emergencies.

-- Keep a properly maintained fire extinguisher on the machine.
+- Provide a first aid kit in case of emergencies. - Keep a properly maintained fire extinguisher on the machine.
 Familiarize yourself with its use. - Keep young children away from machinery at all times. - Be aware that accidents often happen when Operators are fatigued or in a hurry.
 Take time to consider the safest way to accomplish a task.
 NEVER ignore the signs of fatigue.

 - Wear close-fitting clothing and cover long hair.
-NEVER wear dangling items such as scarves or bracelets. - Keep all shields in place.
+NEVER wear dangling items such as hoodies, scarves or bracelets. - Keep all shields in place.
 NEVER alter or remove safety equipment.
 Ensure that the driveline guards can rotate independently of their shaft, and that they can telescope freely. - Use only service and repair parts made or approved by the equipment manufacturer.
-Parts from other manufacturers may not meet the correct strength, design, or safety requirements. - Keep hands, feet, clothing, and hair away from moving parts.
-NEVER attempt to clear obstructions or objects from a machine while the engine is running. - Do NOT modify the machine.
+Parts from other manufacturers may not meet the correct strength, design, or safety requirements.

+- Do NOT modify the machine.
 Unauthorized modifications may impair the functionality and/or safety of the machine.
-It may also shorten the machine's service life. - To avoid injury or death from the unexpected startup of the machine, ALWAYS stop the engine and remove the key from the ignition before leaving the operator's seat for any reason. - Keep the machine service area clean and dry.
-Wet and/or oily floors are slippery.
-Wet spots can be dangerous when working with electrical equipment.
-Ensure that all electrical outlets and tools are properly grounded. - Keep the work area well-lit. - Keep machinery clean.
+It may also shorten the machine's service life. - To avoid injury or death from the unexpected startup of the machine, ALWAYS stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

+- Keep the work area well-lit. - Keep machinery clean.
 Straw and chaff on a hot engine are fire hazards.
 Do NOT allow oil or grease to accumulate on service platforms, ladders, or controls.
 Clean machines before they are stored. - NEVER use gasoline, naphtha, or any volatile material for cleaning purposes.
 These materials may be toxic and/or flammable. - When storing machinery, cover any sharp or extending components to prevent injury from accidental contact.